 Moxibustion works very well on healing sore muscles and pains.
 A bunch of students and I can attest to that!
 For leg and knee pain, I like using the moxa sticks but if I have stomach pain I prefer the moxa box, I feel safer of not burning myself with it ^^

 I think it’s better if you have someone who shows you how to use it the first time.
-If you have any doubts if you can use it or not, check with your doctor first.
+Find a traditional chinese medicine practitioner near you to help you out.

 Have you ever tried moxibustion?
-How did it feel?
 If you have any questions about moxa, share in the comments!

 The Daoist medicine foundational methods course from the Five Immortals temple from October to November 2019.